Training the key players in the energy transition

 Off-site programs are also organized outside France in partnership with IFP Training, a subsidiary of IFPEN.
 They concern around a hundred graduates every year.

 In 2015, a new Refining and Petrochemicals program was launched in Saudi Arabia.
 Two further programs are also under way in Nigeria and Russia.
 Off-site programs form part of a sustainable development approach founded on nurturing and developing local expertise.
 These programs depend on partnerships with local universities and industrial sponsors.

-Today, more than 13,000 IFP School alumni are working in the oil, gas and motor vehicle industries, in over 100 different countries.
+Today, 13,000 IFP School alumni are working in the oil, gas and motor vehicle industries, in over 100 different countries.
 This network forms an important link for French and European industry internationally.

 + Doctoral theses offers (IFP School website)

-IFP School brochure (PDF - 2.3 Mo )
+IFP School brochure (PDF - 1.8 Mo )

 The share of international students in IFP School's 2016 intake: a record!